 - Entrants should ensure anonymity in relation to people and organisations described, and ethical and professional standards of practice should be adhered to.

-- Submission date and time: midnight on July 4th 2021
+- Submission date and time: midnight on July 4th 2021 – Submissions are now closed for this year’s award

 - Notification of judges’ decision: September 1st 2021